vadootvpeer/p2p-cdn-sdk-android/README.md

 To integrate with our sdk, follow the steps from here [Integration](Integration.md)

 ## Browser Support
 WebRTC has already been incorporated into the HTML5 standard and it is broadly deployed in modern browsers.
-The compatibility of Vadoo depends on the browser support of WebRTC and Hls.js.
+The compatibility of Vadootv depends on the browser support of WebRTC and Hls.js.
 Please note that iOS Safari "Mobile" does not support the MediaSource API.

  Compatibility|Chrome | Firefox | macOS Safari| Android | Opera | Edge | IE | iOS Safari |
 :-: | :-: | :-: | :-: | :-: | :-: | :-:| :-:| :-: